mag1666888-del/open-im-server/README.md

 - 🚀 [Join our Slack](https://join.slack.com/t/openimsdk/shared_invite/zt-2ijy1ys1f-O0aEDCr7ExRZ7mwsHAVg9A)
 - :eyes: [Join our WeChat Group](https://openim-1253691595.cos.ap-nanjing.myqcloud.com/WechatIMG20.jpeg)

-## Ⓜ️ About OpenIM
+## Ⓜ️ About My-Open-IM

-Unlike standalone chat applications such as Telegram, Signal, and Rocket.Chat, OpenIM offers an open-source instant messaging solution designed specifically for developers rather than as a directly installable standalone chat app.
-Comprising OpenIM SDK and OpenIM Server, it provides developers with a complete set of tools and services to integrate instant messaging functions into their applications, including message sending and receiving, user management, and group management.
-Overall, OpenIM aims to provide developers with the necessary tools and framework to implement efficient instant messaging solutions in their applications.
+This is a fork of OpenIM, customized for my-open-im project.
+Unlike standalone chat applications such as Telegram, Signal, and Rocket.Chat, My-Open-IM offers an open-source instant messaging solution designed specifically for developers rather than as a directly installable standalone chat app.
+Comprising My-Open-IM SDK and My-Open-IM Server, it provides developers with a complete set of tools and services to integrate instant messaging functions into their applications, including message sending and receiving, user management, and group management.
+Overall, My-Open-IM aims to provide developers with the necessary tools and framework to implement efficient instant messaging solutions in their applications.

 ![App-OpenIM Relationship](./docs/images/oepnim-design.png)

-## 🚀 Introduction to OpenIMSDK
+## 🚀 Introduction to My-Open-IM SDK

-**OpenIMSDK**, designed for **OpenIMServer**, is an IM SDK created specifically for integration into client applications.
+**My-Open-IM SDK**, designed for **My-Open-IM Server**, is an IM SDK created specifically for integration into client applications.
 It supports various functionalities and modules:

 - 🌟 Main Features: